kaby76/ScrapeDartSpec/readme.md

 The Spec describes the lexical structure of a Dart program accoding to the Antlr4 symbol syntax: lowercase and uppercase names in the CFG are parser and lexer rules, respectively.
-However, the Spec does not not differentiate lexer rules that should not be used in parser rules, and mark those rules as "fragment", meaning that *cannot* be referenced in a parser rule.
+However, the Spec does not not differentiate lexer rules that can be used in a parser rule vs. lexer rules that should never be used in a parser rule.

-Refactoring is performd to insert "fragment" for those lexer rules that should not be referenced in a parser rule, and not generate a token when recognized by the lexer.
+In order to have a functioning Antlr4 grammar for Dart, lexer rules that should never be used in a parser rule are marked as "fragment".

 1) BUILT_IN_IDENTIFIER
 2) DIGIT